infor-design/enterprise-wc/src/components/ids-icon/README.md

 <ids-icon icon="notes"></ids-icon>
 ```

-Icons come in 6 ssizes depending where it is used.
+Icons come in 6 sizes depending where it is used.

 ```html
 <ids-icon icon="notes" size="largex3"></ids-icon>